-- Transient insomnia - occurs when symptoms last from a few days to a few weeks.
+- Transient insomnia - occurs when symptoms last up to three nights.

 - Acute insomnia - also called short-term insomnia.
 Symptoms persist for several weeks.

 - Chronic insomnia - this type lasts for months, and sometimes years.
-According to the National Institutes of Health, the majority of chronic insomnia cases are secondary, meaning they are side effects or symptoms resulting from another primary problem.
+According to the National Institutes of Health, the majority of chronic insomnia cases are side effects resulting from another primary problem.

-- Disruptions in circadian rhythm - jet lag, job shift changes, high altitudes, environmental noise, heat, or cold.
+- Disruptions in circadian rhythm - jet lag, job shift changes, high altitudes, environmental noise, extreme heat or cold.

-- Psychological issues - people with mood disorders such as bipolar disorder, depression, anxiety disorders, or psychotic disorders are more likely to have insomnia.
+- Psychological issues - bipolar disorder, depression, anxiety disorders, or psychotic disorders.

-- Medical conditions - brain lesions and tumors, stroke, chronic pain, chronic fatigue syndrome, congestive heart failure, angina, acid-reflux disease (GERD), chronic obstructive pulmonary disease, asthma, sleep apnea, Parkinson's and Alzheimer's diseases, hyperthyroidism, arthritis.
+- Medical conditions - chronic pain, chronic fatigue syndrome, congestive heart failure, angina, acid-reflux disease (GERD), chronic obstructive pulmonary disease, asthma, sleep apnea, Parkinson's and Alzheimer's diseases, hyperthyroidism, arthritis, brain lesions, tumors, stroke.